Introduction: the impact of verified reviews

 According to technology trend analysis on Reddit, businesses using AI-powered review management tools see a 23% improvement in overall ratings within six months compared to those using manual processes.

-These AI tools enable:
+These AI tools can:

 - Higher perceived authenticity (it’s harder to fake a video review)